romsper/qa-automation-base/README.md

 [Allure EE](https://qameta.io/) - this is like Allure + TestRail + CI.
 [Documentation](https://docs.qameta.io/allure-ee/) with features and etc.

-> Price is two times cheaper than TestRail

 #### The main fetures:

 `Live documentation` - Allure EE keeps your test documentation updated based on test runs.